HenriettaProject/documents/Henrietta-Support-Agreement.md

 # Configuration

 The port is the Swope back focus f/7, attached to the guider package.
 No changes to baffles or sub-aperture corrector are needed.
 Henrietta uses the standard Swope Guiding package.
-A series of documents and estimates was written to generate a counterweight plan, and swapping between the CCD camera and Henrietta should be straightforward.
+Based on a prior analysis, we believe the Swope CCD camera and Henrietta can be exchanged without touching the counterweights at the top of the telescope.

 Summary
 - Back (f/7) focus of Swope, including the corrector and guider package.